kolehiyolo/freec-build_a_survey_form/README.md

 ## Overview
 ### Summary
 It's been a while since I actually built this project but I do remember having fun with this since the design is actually quite good aesthetic-wise.
 It's a solid project that also forces me to really get into forms and inputs and all that.
-Overall this project was really exciting
+Overall this project was really exciting.

 ### The Challenge
 - Perfectly mimic the sample page from [CodePen](https://codepen.io/freeCodeCamp/full/VPaoNP)